Gregg Easterbrook: Football column

-Environment, climate change, and A Moment on the Earth
+A Moment on the Earth

 Easterbrook wrote the book A Moment on the Earth (1995), subtitled "the coming age of environmental optimism," which presaged Bjørn Lomborg's book The Skeptical Environmentalist, first published in Danish three years later; Easterbrook argued that many environmental indicators, with the notable exception of greenhouse gas production, are positive.
 He called the environmental movement "among the most welcome social developments of the twentieth century," but criticized environmentalists who promoted what he saw as overly pessimistic views that did not accept signs of improvement and progress.

 A Moment on the Earth proved to be very controversial, especially among environmentalists.
 Easterbrook was accused of mischaracterizing data concerning environmental health, using faulty logic, and being overly optimistic.
 Other reviewers, like Michael Specter in The New York Times, had praise for the book's efforts to raise positive points in the debate over environmental policy.

 Norman Borlaug, one of the most important figures in the Green Revolution, was the subject of an admiring Easterbrook article in 1997, and again in 2009 marking Borlaug's passing.
 Both articles said that Borlaug had disproved the earlier dire predictions of Paul R. Ehrlich, author of the 1968 book The Population Bomb.
 Ehrlich has severely criticized Easterbrook's 1995 book A Moment on the Earth.

 Until 2006, Easterbrook was skeptical about whether global warming was a serious manmade problem, pointing out several times that even the National Academy of Sciences had expressed doubt about whether global warming was caused by humans.
 He publicly modified his position in 2006 as a result of scientific developments.
 Easterbrook wrote:

 [T]he science has changed from ambiguous to near-unanimous.
 As an environmental commentator, I have a long record of opposing alarmism.
 But based on the data I'm now switching sides regarding global warming, from skeptic to convert.
 Once global-warming science was too uncertain to form the basis of policy decisions — and this was hardly just the contention of oil executives. ...
 Clearly, the question called for more research.
 That research is now in, and it shows a strong scientific consensus that an artificially warming world is a real phenomenon posing real danger. ...

 He says that greenhouse gas emissions must be curbed in order to win the fight against climate change.
 Easterbrook anticipates that climate change could benefit some regions, even while causing drastic problems elsewhere.